telefonicaid/thinking-cities/docs/data_api.md

-Data API allows you to access the information stored at the FIWARE IoT Stack from your devices:
+Data API allows you to access the information stored at Thinking Cities from your devices:

 - Update and query data
 - Subscribe to data updates
 - Geolocated data queries

-All the communications between the various components of the FIWARE IoT Stack occur via the NGSI RESTful interface interfaces/protocols, which is described in a following sections.
+All the communications between the various components of Thinking Cities occur via the NGSI RESTful interface interfaces/protocols, which is described in a following sections.
 NGSI RESTful interface is inspired and based on the OMA NGSI specification.
 This is a standard interface allowing to handle any type of data, which may include meta-data.

 Before continuing with the next section, it would be a good idea to have a look at the [NGSI and Orion Context Broker introductory presentation](http://bit.ly/fiware-orion) in SlideShare.